-Chickens live in coops and barns, people live in houses.
+Chickens live in coops and barns, and people live in houses.
 A rule that should be followed for good reason… but isn’t always.

 Keeping a chicken in the house is absolutely definitely not okay!
 Nevertheless, people do it all the time.
 While you enjoy the benefits of backyard chickens and other poultry, it is important to consider the risk of illness, especially for children, which can result from handling live poultry or anything in the area where they live and roam.

-I’ve seen chick brooders in kitchens, family rooms, even in bedrooms where a children sleep.
+I’ve seen chick brooders in kitchens, family rooms, and even in bedrooms where children sleep.
 Worse yet, there are pics of mature chickens all over the internet roaming free in family households.
 Even a short visit from a curious chicken that wanders through an open back door tells me there are serious flaws in a chicken keeper’s set-up.

 There should always be what I call a clean area between the coop and a family home.
 There shouldn’t be a trace of chicken poop in the clean area, not even from your footwear.
 It’s a good practice to leave your boots outside the clean area, this will help keep contaminants at bay.
 Poultry droppings should never be present where they can be tracked into the house or where children play.

 As far as baby chicks go, they don’t need to be inside your home.
 Radiant heat or a heat lamp in a garage or barn that protects them from drafts is perfectly suitable.
 If it isn’t, then chicks are being purchased at the wrong time of the year.
 Buy in the spring when it’s easier to manage temperatures.

 You can never be sure chicks shipped from hatcheries are healthy.
 In a recent outbreak, more than 350 people were infected with the outbreak strains of Salmonella Infantis, Salmonella Newport, or Salmonella Hadar across 43 states, and 33% were hospitalized.
 The majority of these cases were from mail-order chicks shipped to backyard chicken keepers.